The only way to be absolutely sure of avoiding avalanche accidents is to stay away from avalanche terrain.

 Release areas are terrain where avalanches can start.
 Such terrain is steeper than 30 degrees.
 When traveling in such steep terrain, you must be sure that there is not an avalanche problem in this terrain.

-In the Varsom app, which you can find on the App Store and in Google Play, there is a map of slope angle.
+In the Varsom-app, which you can find on the App Store and in Google Play, there is a map of slope angle which helps you to identify terrain stepper than 30 degrees in Norway and Svalbard.

 The runout zones are the terrain below the release areas.
 If an avalanche starts, the shape and steepness of the terrain will influence how far it runs.
 In the Varsom app, you will find a map with modeled runout zones.